Octasol/octasol/CONTRIBUTING.md

     git checkout -b <your-branch-name>
     ```

-1. Commit, push changes of your PR
+1. Commit, push changes to your PR

     ```
     git add .
-    git commit -m "Include message about your PR" git push origin <your-branch-name>
+    git commit -m "Include a message about your PR" git push origin <your-branch-name>
     ```